-In a previous article we looked at different types of software that are required in order to automate and streamline the process of managing a call centre.
+In a previous article, we looked at different types of software that are required in order to automate and streamline the process of managing a call center.

-Today we will focus on a third category of call centre software and that is total work force management software (TWMS), more specifically related to time table scheduling when managing multiple agents.
+Today we will focus on the third category of call center software and that is total workforce management software (TWMS), more specifically related to timetable scheduling when managing multiple agents.

-For very small call centers, it may be relatively easy for a manager to manually work out a time table for staff to attend to calls.
-But the larger the call centre is, especially if it is a 24/7 call centre, and the more complex the patterns are for call spreads, the more challenging this task becomes to manage the workforce optimally.
+For very small call centers, it may be relatively easy for a manager to manually work out a timetable for staff to attend to calls.
+But the larger the call center is, especially if it is a 24/7 call center, and the more complex the patterns are for call spreads, the more challenging this task becomes to manage the workforce optimally.

-The call centre manager has as goal to see to it that the waiting time of calls are not unreasonably long and also that cost is managed optimally.
-Call volumes are however often times seasonal.
-A manager may know from experience that a certain time of the year, or during public holidays or when there is certain weather patterns, more calls would be received.
+The call center manager has a goal to see to it that the waiting time for calls is not unreasonably long and also that cost is managed optimally.
+Call volumes are however oftentimes seasonal.
+A manager may know from experience that at a certain time of the year, during public holidays, or when there are certain weather patterns, more calls would be received.

-If he is overstaffed, it will drive up the cost of the call centre significantly with no additional benefit.
-If the call centre is understaffed, quality of service will be compromised.
+If he is overstaffed, it will drive up the cost of the call center significantly with no additional benefit.
+If the call center is understaffed, the quality of service will be compromised.

-It is also not as simple as to allocate for example more staff between 7pm and 9pm, as it would usually not be practical to ask a call centre agent to come in for only two hours and then to return home, even if they are being paid per hour and are not permanently employed.
+It is also not as simple as to allocate for example more staff between 7 pm and 9 pm, as it would usually not be practical to ask a call center agent to come in for only two hours and then return home, even if they are being paid per hour and are not permanently employed.

-Finding optimal workforce management software that will suit your particular call centre is thus not an easy task, and often times for very complex scenarios and predictive analysis, the price tag does not justify the investment, and it would still be more cost effective to let the manager continue using his experience to prepare these time tables manually, even though it may take-up large portions of his time.
+Finding optimal workforce management software that will suit your particular call center is thus not an easy task, and often times for very complex scenarios and predictive analysis, the price tag does not justify the investment, and it would still be more cost-effective to let the manager continue using his experience to prepare these time tables manually, even though it may take up large portions of his time.

 Key functions that are associated with a workforce management software system for call centers are:

-- Forecasting of call volumes: Historic as well as current call data is used to identify trends and to predict the number of future call volumes.
+- Forecasting of call volumes: Historic, as well as current call data, is used to identify trends and predict the number of future call volumes.

 - Working out the optimum number of staff required based on the forecasts

-- The number of human agents required as estimated are then scheduled in a way as to allow for breaks, meetings, training etc.
+- The number of human agents required as estimated is then scheduled in a way as to allow for breaks, meetings, training, etc.

 - Comparing the actual performance against the plan so that the necessary adjustments can be made.